 For children 11 and older (completion of the above series, PLUS):

 Exceptions to the immunization policy will only be granted where the camper’s health care practitioner determines that a medical exemption is necessary to maintain the camper’s health.
+Medical exceptions are subject to the review and acceptance of the CSS medical committee, and may require the submission of lab results and/or medical records, which will be evaluated on a case by case basis.

 Please check your child’s vaccination record or medical record to ensure that all of their vaccinations are up-to-date and accurately recorded in your campers CampMinder account.
 In addition, please consult with your child’s health-care provider regarding catch up scheduling of any missing vaccines.
 If your child has a medical contraindication to receiving their immunizations, please contact us directly.